mgeeky/Stracciatella/README.md

 PS D:\> .\Stracciatella.exe -v

   :: Stracciatella - Powershell runspace with AMSI and Script Block Logging disabled.
-  Mariusz B. / mgeeky, '19-21 <mb@binary-offensive.com>
+  Mariusz Banach / mgeeky, '19-21 <mb@binary-offensive.com>
   v0.5

 [-] It looks like no script path was given.